The Oncologist Says

 Nieca Goldberg, an associate professor of medicine and the medical director of the Women’s Heart Program at New York University, in New York City

 Do some navel-gazing.
-“Even if you’re slim, storing fat around your belly is linked with a higher risk of heart disease,” Goldberg said.
+“Even if you’re slim, storing fat around your belly is linked with a higher risk of heart disease,” says Goldberg.
 Measure your waist regularly.
 Ideally, it should be less than 35 inches.
 To manage your middle, get daily aerobic exercise and avoid simple carbohydrates, such as pastries and white bread, which can increase belly fat.

 Take your numbers.
-“If you are over 35 and don’t know your blood pressure and cholesterol, see your doctor,” Goldberg said.
+“If you are over 35 and don’t know your blood pressure and cholesterol, see your doctor,” says Goldberg.
 Having that information lets you and your doctor assess your heart-disease risks.

 Go (a little) nuts.
 Walnuts, which contain healthy fats and alpha linoleic acid, may be good for your heart.
 Have a handful a few times a week.